 4. "The Theology of Romeo and Juliet", http://theologyofromeoandjuliet.blogspot.com/

 Originally written 2003, revised slightly in 2012.
 An analysis of the play in terms of medieval tests and imagery of the Assumption of the Virgin, of Celtic imagery of the Lunghnasadh, of the Gnostic "bridal chamber", of the medieval dawn song or alba, and of Jungian psychology.
-In 14 sections, about 41,000 words..
+In 14 sections, about 41,000 words..5.
+"Using Romeo and Juliet in a Mental Health Setting", http://treatingmentalillnesswithshakespeare.blogspot.com/

 This essay is based on a group therapy group I conducted during the year 2005 in which participants, all sufferers of severe mental illness in a locked facility, read and discussed scenes from the play in terms of a treatment modality known as Dialectical-Behavioral Therapy, a modality which they were already somewhat familiar with from a previous group with me.
 I thought it went well, and others might benefit from reading about it.
 The play provides typical examples of emotional issues common to everyone and practical ways of resolving them, in a way in which people experiencing strong emotion can readily access at times when they are not thinking rationally.
 8 sections, about 12,100 words including the scenes read from the play.